FHSCodeClub/Code-Kata-Snek/README.md

 Each team will be provided a test environment to test their algorithm in a board with a single snek.
 All responses are in valid JSON format.

 ### ```GET URL/test/api - params(key: String)```
 This method will get the state of the test environment board.
-Format is a 2d-array of tile states, where a tile states are either `"EMPTY"`, `"APPLE"`, `"RED_SNEK"`, `"BLUE_SNEK"`, `"GREEN_SNEK"`, or `"YELLOW_SNEK"`.
+Format is a 2d-array of tile states, where tile states are either `"EMPTY"`, `"APPLE"`, `"RED_SNEK"`, `"BLUE_SNEK"`, `"GREEN_SNEK"`, or `"YELLOW_SNEK"`.
 Each board is 35x35 in dimensions.
 ### ```POST URL/test/api - params(key: String)```
 This method will reset the test environment to its initial state.
 Useful if you kill your test environment snek.
 ### ```GET URL/test/api/progress - params(key: String)```
 This method will get the meta game information such as scores, snek alive status, turn number, and whether a snek hasn't submitted for their turn.
 Test environment sneks will always have not submitted for their turn because as soon as they do, their next turn starts.
 ### ```POST URL/test/api - params(key: String, turnDirection: Int)```
 This method will turn the snek of the team with the given key.
 1 means turn right, 0 means don't turn, and -1 means turn left.
 Turns are relative to the direction that the snek is facing.
+The test environment world will move forward one step immediately after this reqeust is received.

 ## Competition Controls
 The actual competition has similar controls to the test environments but with less flexibility.
 The world will go forward one step every time each team with a living snek has submitted an input.
 All responses are in valid JSON.